lemlac/mulem/docs/reference.md

 - **Readability first** — significant whitespace and opinionated formatting.
 - **Patterns scale with complexity** — simple things like declaring a mutable variable (`mu`), making a function (`fn`), or wrapping a block (`do`+`end`) use short patterns, more complex things use bigger patterns.
-- **Performance on demand** — start with GC; change to a lower level memory model where necessary.
+- **Performance on demand** — start with GC; change to a lower-level memory model where necessary.
 - **Explicit but ergonomic** — `!` for errors, attributes for memory models, same keywords used between inline and block expressions.
 - **Trace and auditability** — `import`, `inherit`, and `capture` require variables to be listed out to know where they're coming from; no glob-like imports.
 - **Unified concepts** — `@capture` for scope capture; `inherit` for member visibility; `::` for all top-level definitions.